Community Health and Literacy (CHLP)

 • Deaf Culture

 In addition, the families will have access to need-based resources and community events.
-Ongoing educational and employment opportunities for the CHL staff are provided as well.
+Ongoing educational and employment opportunities for the CHLP staff are provided as well.

 If you are interested in joining the Community Health & Literacy Program, we welcome you to apply by clicking the "Sign up for the Community Health and Literacy Program" button below.
 Once you submit your application form, it will be reviewed and we will get in touch with you.